jbapple/libfilter/README.md

 taffy filters for C, C++, Java, Python, and Go.
 Blocked filters use slightly more space than traditional Bloom filters but are much faster, while taffy filters can scale to any size, even if the final size is not known in advance.
+Static filters are smaller than both, but cannot be added to once initialized, so all keys must be known up front.

 Example usage in C: